 BSc Microbiology has a strong practical basis, and you will learn a wide variety of techniques such as microbial genetics, biochemistry and propagation.
 During your final year you will have the chance to spend three months working on an original research project of your choice.
 Recent projects have included the molecular engineering of viruses, and the mechanisms of bacterial pathogenicity and host colonisation.

 In your final year you will also have the opportunity to take part in our unique Arctic microbiology field course in Iceland.
 There you will be able to examine the unusual microbes that inhabit extreme environments and learn field-based sampling techniques.

-You will be able to undertake paid vacation studentships funded by organisations such as the Wellcome Trust and the Society for General Microbiology.
+You will be able to undertake paid vacation studentships funded by organisations such as the Wellcome Trust and the Microbiology Society.
 These can take place over six weeks during the summer break, or be carried out part-time over a longer period.
 During studentships you will typically work on a set project and benefit from valuable training in techniques, experimental design and the interpretation of data.

 Additionally, you can take a work placement module.

 Our department has a dedicated academic in charge of placements, who can provide you with advice and support.

 For more information, please visit the School of Biological Sciences website.

 I had this amazing opportunity that my lecturer nominated me for - attending the Gatsby Plant Science summer school in York, with senior plant scientists.
 It was fun, the scenery was amazing and the people were all really nice.